11 Best Cat Litter Boxes In 2023 – We Tried Them All

 What We Didn’t Like:

-#2 Best Budget: Frisco High Sided Litter Box
+#3 Budget Pick: Frisco High Sided Litter Box

 Frisco High Sided Cat Litter Box

-If you’re looking for a budget-friendly litter box, the Frisco High-Sided Litter Box is worth considering.
 Affordably priced under $20, this litter box is generously sized and fairly durable.
 The plastic materials didn’t feel quite as robust as some of the other litter boxes I’ve tried, but it was by no means flimsy.

 In terms of cleaning, this litter box doesn’t tend to have issues with litter sticking to the plastic materials and the rounded interior edges keep litter from getting stuck in the corners.
 I noticed some litter scatter around the front of the box because of the lowered entry, but it generally did a better job of containing litter than a traditional litter pan.